koengr/QCforBusiness/_applications/cybersecurity.md

 There are some others,
 like [non-repudiation](https://en.wikipedia.org/wiki/Non-repudiation) and [availability](https://www.fortinet.com/resources/cyberglossary/cia-triad), that
 we don’t discuss here.
-Remember the above bold-faced words, as we will come across them a lot more.
+Remember the above bold-faced words, as we will come across them a lot.

 We hope that this introduction makes the reader aware of the enormous importance of proper cryptography, and the sheer number of cryptographic